princomp/princomp.github.io/source/projects/fighting_game/description.md

----
-title: Project Description
----

-# Project 2 Description
+# Description

-Below is the combinded descriptions of each phase of project 2.
+Below is the combined descriptions of each phase of the "Fighting game" project.
 If working through this project for the first time, it is encouraged to work on one phase at a time, ensuring your execution of the project is correct by comparing with our solution before moving on.

-## Project 2 Phase 1
+## Phase 1

 ### Purpose:

-~ This second project will be spread across three phases to give you the experience of implementing a class and feature-rich program utilizing said class.
+This second project will be spread across three phases to give you the experience of implementing a class and feature-rich program utilizing said class.
 This first phase consists of implementing a starting form of the class you will be working with until the end of the semester.
 This class will primarily consist of setting up attributes and their respective getters/setters, as well as some unique methods needed to define the core functionality of the class being created.

-### Skills:
+### Skills

-~  For this project, you will need to:
+For this project, you will need to:

 - Exhibit an understanding of IDE features pertaining to object-oriented development,
 - Analyze a simple design document,